 - Permanent Paint ( 11 Colours)

-Before discussing application etc, let’s take a look at the product details.
-The L’Oréal Colorista Washout range states:
+Before discussing application etc, let’s take a look at the product claims:

-You apply this to clean and dry hair (that hasn’t been conditioned) as there is a conditioning hair mask within this product.
-Within the box are 2 pairs of disposable gloves to apply the hair dye.
+You apply this to clean and dry hair (that hasn’t been recently conditioned) as there is a conditioning hair mask within this product.
+Included are 2 pairs of disposable gloves to apply the hair dye.

-I never finished the squeeze tube because I felt that I did not need to and I had more than enough left for a second application.
+Given that my natural hair colour is a deep brunette, I left the product on for longer to get a deeper colour.
 This product also allows for you to customise the way in which you apply the dye.
 You can apply as a highlight, all over application or to deeper or lighten your ombré style that is already in place.